adaptiman/ip-conductor/README.md

 > 3
 Web Development Best Practices

-# Read the current article (now article 3)
+# Read the current article using shortcut
-> read
+> r

-# Or jump and read in one command
+# Or jump and read in one command using shortcut
-> read 5
+> r 5
 [Displays content of "Docker for Beginners"]

-# Enter speak mode for sentence-by-sentence reading
+# Enter speak mode for sentence-by-sentence reading using shortcut
-> speak
+> k
 [1/350] [0,45]
 Docker is a platform for developing applications.
 # Press SPACE to see next sentence